Cold water swimming could be beneficial for menopause symptoms, study suggests

 The 785 menopausal women in the group reported symptoms such as anxiety, poor concentration, hot flushes and night sweats.

-Some 46.9% said cold water swimming helped their anxiety, while 34.5% said their mood swings had lessened.
+Some 46.9 per cent said cold water swimming helped their anxiety, while 34.5 per cent said their mood swings had lessened.

-A fifth reported a reduction in night sweats, while 31.1% said hot flushes had reduced.
+A fifth reported a reduction in night sweats, while 31.1 per cent said hot flushes had reduced.

 Some 711 women reported menstrual symptoms such as tiredness, anxiety, mood swings, trouble sleeping and irritability.

-Almost half (46.7%) said they believe the activity had improved their anxiety, along with 37.7% who reported a reduction in mood swings.
+Almost half (46.7 per cent) said they believed the activity had improved their anxiety, along with 37.7 per cent who reported a reduction in mood swings.

-Improved sleeping was reported by 21% of the women, while irritability was reduced in 37.6%.
+Improved sleeping was reported by 21 per cent of the women, while irritability was reduced in 37.6 per cent.

 Researchers said swimming habits “varied overall” among the women, but those who swam more regularly or for longer periods of time were more likely to report a reduction in symptoms.